luqaska/Lagrange/README.md

 ### Design Considerations

-Lagrange was designed to be a minimalist theme in order for the focus to remain on your content.
+Lagranjoon was designed to be a minimalist theme in order for the focus to remain on your content.
 For example, links are signified mainly through an underline text-decoration, in order to maximize the perceived affordance of clickability (I originally just wanted to make the links a darker shade of grey).

 ### Disqus

-Lagranjoo supports comments at the end of posts through [Disqus](https://disqus.com/).
+Lagranjoon supports comments at the end of posts through [Disqus](https://disqus.com/).
 In order to activate Disqus commenting, set `disqus.comments` to true in the `_config.yml` file.
 If you do not have a Disqus account already, you will have to set one up, and create a profile for your website.
 You will be given a `disqus_shortname` that will be used to generate the appropriate comments sections for your site.
 More information on [how to set up Disqus](http://www.perfectlyrandom.org/2014/06/29/adding-disqus-to-your-jekyll-powered-github-pages/).

 ### Utterances